Free Montana State Records Search (Public Information Access)

 Unless expunged or sealed by the court, court records are public information and can be obtained by the public.

-How to Find Montana Court Records – Name & Case Search
+How To Access Montana Court Records (Name & Case Search)

 An active case for the Supreme Court can be found by the attorney, parties’ names, or case number.
 Case information included the docket details and a complete list of actions with associated documents which are available to view, download, and/or print.